 There was the Crop Conference last year which was in Baton Rouge.
-Crop is a graphic design conference which is mainly geared towards people in the industry already, but we went as a group of students.
+Crop is a graphic design conference that is mainly geared towards people in the industry already, but we went as a group of students.
 So, it was really enlightening to see the setting of people already established in the industry and how they come together outside of their workspace.

-They hosted different events and keynote speakers about their processes and their backstory in getting into design or having workshops where they do different types of things like hand lettering or even doing screenprinting which crosses back into printmaking.
+They hosted different events and keynote speakers about their processes and their backstory in getting into design or having workshops where they do different types of things like hand lettering or even screenprinting which crosses back into printmaking.
 Those two fields have always gone hand-in-hand.
-We also toured Crosstown Concourse in Memphis recently where they have an art gallery as well and a design agency that’s in house.
+We also toured Crosstown Concourse in Memphis recently where they have an art gallery as well and a design agency that’s in-house.
 They were all designed by Loaded for Bear which is a design company located outside Memphis.
 Getting out into the world and seeing people that are within the field, outside of education, and how they have reached that point in their careers can be really inspiring to students.
 Like I have said before, it can seem very daunting to leave school and find that job, so having that visibility and knowing that the job market is strong really can be a reassuring thing to students, as well as inspiriting to see what other creatives within the field are making.

 Talking about “What do I do now?” what are your plans after graduating?

 I definitely plan on going to graduate school, hopefully within publication or education.
 I love to combine these two fields and see where it leads me, but also I love the process of learning and helping others learn, and how that classroom environment can lead to so many cool and new things.
-Right now, I’m looking at schools from Connecticut to West Virginia, to Michigan State and many others.
+Right now, I’m looking at schools from Connecticut to West Virginia, Michigan State, and many others.

 Any advice for incoming art students?

 You definitely have to feel your way through the classes, especially if you go the BFA route.
 Just know yourself well enough to know what you can properly manage.
 Of course, the staff here at Meek are more than accommodating and help students every step of the way in the best way they can.
 Studio classes in themselves can be more strenuous than regular college course, mainly because of their time.
-Each studio runs close to two hours and 45 minutes, so that in itself can take some adjusting to.
+Each studio runs close to two hours and 45 minutes so that in itself can take some adjusting.
 Studio classes are pretty demanding.
 I definitely recommend that no matter the BA or BFA route, pick up a class check sheet and make a planned schedule for yourself and what classes are required of you.
 Also having the dedication to working in the studio after-hours a lot because that’s another big factor, the after-hours!

-Not being ashamed of whatever you want to do.
-I know its a cheesy and cliché thing to say in such an accepting place like Meek Hall, but putting your work out there for others to see can be a really scary experience.
+Not be ashamed of whatever you want to do.
+I know it’s a cheesy and cliché thing to say in such an accepting place like Meek Hall, but putting your work out there for others to see can be a really scary experience.
 That, at least for me, was the biggest hurdle to get through; it all just comes with time and practice.
 It’s taken me a long time to rationalize what I wanted to make for myself.
 Traditionally, Graphic Design is an industry, where designers are predominantly working for someone else and their creative vision.
 That of course is fine, and you have to accept it as a part of the job, but I also say it’s important to make work that satisfies your own needs.
 When it came to my thesis project, I wanted to create something that was wholly my own, and that satisfied all those creative needs that I had.
-Something that I have learned now later in this process is that when making something, you yourself have to be satisfied with it, and that for me is the whole point of creating something.
+Something that I have learned now later in this process is that when making something, you yourself have to be satisfied with it and that for me is the whole point of creating something.
 That’s my big speech, my big soapbox.